alanszlosek/dbFacile/readme.markdown

 **Fetch data as a key value pair**

-Returns an associative array with users.id as the key and users.email as the value for each.
+Returns an associative array using values from users.id as keys and values from users.email as corresponding values.
 Specify more than 2 fields and the value will contain a numerically-indexed array of the remaining field values.

     $idToEmail = $db->fetchKeyValue('select id,email from users');